Browse By Name

 Expertise: Statistical analysis and optimization algorithms for yield improvement; Circuit design for manufacturability; Robust low-power circuit design

-Professor Emeritus, Department of Educational Administration, College of Education
+Professor Emeritus, Department of Educational Leadership and Policy, College of Education

 +1 512 471 7551